 Our MALD students are, above all, devoted to working in an international environment and grappling with the complex global issues that affect the public, non-profit, and private sectors.
-They are energized by global events and have a strong commitment to an international career.
-They have demonstrated academic excellence and have a wide range of personal, professional, and academic experience, and have a strong commitment to an international career.
+They are energized by global events and have a strong commitment to transforming their world.

 What are the characteristics of a successful MALD applicant?

-Fletcher actively seeks to enroll a diverse class of students who have demonstrated academic excellence, have a wide range of personal, professional, and academic experience, and have a strong commitment to an international career.
+Fletcher actively seeks to enroll a diverse class of students who have demonstrated academic excellence, have a wide range of personal, professional, and academic experience, and who are strongly committed to an international career.
 We seek students who, by virtue of their background, achievement, and experience, can contribute to the education of their peers and to the scholarship and practice of international relations.
-In general, applicants must demonstrate research ability and a strong familiarity with a second language, and hold a bachelor's degree or its equivalent.
+In general, applicants must demonstrate academic ability, strong familiarity with a second language, and hold a bachelor's degree or its equivalent.
 All students must have proven English language proficiency.
 Fletcher students come from a wide range of undergraduate majors, including international relations and other social sciences, the humanities, business, and physical sciences and engineering.
-It is suggested that students take microeconomics and macroeconomics prior to enrollment.
+We encourage students take microeconomics and macroeconomics prior to enrollment.

 How much work experience do MALD students have?

 For MALD candidates, full-time work experience is not required, but is strongly recommended.
 The Committee on Admissions carefully reviews each applicant's personal and professional experience to assess readiness for graduate study at Fletcher.
 Most successful applicants will have at least two to three years of full-time work experience.
 Voluntary positions, internships, and part-time experience all also play a role in preparing students for study.

 How much international experience do MALD students have?